 My wife and I walked past Pierogarnia Mandu several times in August.
 On each occasion, there must have been twenty-five people queuing outside to get a table.
 The menu is made fresh to order.
 Therefore, I imagine that many of those souls in August must have waited over two hours to get a table.
 It is possible to make a reservation.
 However, as Mandu’s website states, it’s sometimes not so easy to make a reservation due to the constant crowds.

 In terms of incurring a hunger-filled wait, my wife and I never had such issues.
 This was a chilly early October day.
-There were only two people in front of us waiting to enter.
-They soon sat down once some other people left.
+There were only two people in front of us waiting to enter and they soon entered once some other people left.
 I was pleased to see a nice fellow with a clipboard adding people’s names to a waiting list.
 Professional and orderly indeed.

 Regardless of the weather and which season it is, Mandu is always busy between 12pm and 3pm.
 The difference between peak tourist season and a cold February day is rather in the waiting time to get a table.